EfficientYoghurt6/CardmarketPriceAlert/README.md

 price history.
 This allows the watchlist and detail views to render without live API credentials.

+## Web UI setup & usage

+1. **Install dependencies** using the steps in the section above and activate your virtual environment.
+2. **Start the Flask server** with either `flask run` or `python -m cardmarket_alert`.
+The application listens on `http://127.0.0.1:5000/` by default.
+3. **Open the dashboard** in your browser to explore the demo data.
+The landing page highlights the number of tracked products, recent CSV exports, and links to drill down into each listing.
+4. **Manage the watchlist** from the dedicated page.
+You can add new products by pasting a Cardmarket URL, and remove them via the inline actions.
+Demo price history appears on the product detail page so you can see how captured data is presented.

+When you're ready to work with live data, update your Cardmarket API credentials in `config.py` and run the pricing scheduler to populate the CSV repository.

 ### Configuration

 Runtime settings live in `src/cardmarket_alert/config.py`.
 Key options include: